kiste1995/Manual_Model_D/docs/source/operate/gui/Mapping.rst

 .. thumbnail:: /_images/start_gui/mapping10.png

-- png file showing the appearance of the map and a yaml file with the detailed data of the map are created.
+- pgm file showing the appearance of the map and a yaml file with the detailed data of the map are created.